Seal of Dane County County of Dane

 PLEASE NOTE: There are a limited number of spaces per camp.
 We HIGHLY RECOMMEND you register for all your weeks at once.

 Confirmation of your child’s enrollment will be made via email through our online registration platform.
 If you do not receive a confirmation email, please contact heritagecenter@danecounty.gov.
-There will be a $10 fee for changes made to your registrations.
+There will be a 10% change fee if you make changes to your registrations.

 Camp Weeks